 Olipop is sweetened with stevia and cassava root syrup and has hints of vanilla, caramel and cinnamon flavors.
 You'll also appreciate that it's free of artificial preservatives, sweeteners, colors and flavors.

-Per 1-can serving of Ginger Fizz: 40 calories, 0 grams fat, 0 milligrams sodium, 11 grams carbohydrates (8 grams sugar, 6 grams added sugar), 0 grams protein
+Per 1-can serving of Pomegranate Berry: 35 calories, 0 grams fat, 0 milligrams sodium, 9 grams carbohydrates (3 grams fiber, 6 grams sugar, 5 grams added sugar), 0 grams protein

-The perfect combo of kombucha and cold-pressed juice, Health-Ade's new Booch Pop satisfies the sweet fizz that former soda lovers crave.
+The perfect combo of kombucha and cold-pressed juice, Health-Ade's Booch Pop satisfies the sweet fizz that former soda-lovers crave.
 While this drink is a little higher in sugar than what's usually recommended, its sugar is mostly used in fermentation.

-It has gut-loving prebiotics as well as calcium and magnesium.
+It has gut-supporting prebiotics as well as calcium and magnesium.
 Pop open a can and enjoy it on its own, or use it as a delicious mixer for cocktails.